sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-from-rdbms.rst

 Results of reading from MySQL table
 ------------------------------------

-The below screenshot displays some of the records read from the MySQL table by Fire.
+The below screenshot displays schema of the table from the MySQL table by Fire.

 .. figure:: ../../_assets/user-guide/JDBCShemaRefresh.png
    :alt: JDBC Get Schema